AlaaAymanAbdElRaheem/SLP_Assistant/README.md

 ## What is SLP Assistant?

-SLP Assistant is a website aimed to help **speach and language phasologists** and making their job easier in any way we could.
+SLP Assistant is a website aimed to help **speach and language Pathologists** and making their job easier in any way we could.

 SLP Assistant offers an easy way to access to the **Integrated Scales of Development** at any time and navigate through it with ease so the SLP will not have to worry about looking up data during each assesment, and focus on the assessment process.